 Overall, the purpose of on- and off-site requirements is to ensure the health and safety of residents.
 While required on- and off-site improvements may add to the cost of housing on affected properties, it is not evidenced that these requirements and associated costs represent a higher standard than other jurisdictions in the County and beyond.
 For example, the required width of public utility easements is no less than 10 feet for the unincorporated County, San Rafael, and Novato.
 Parkland dedications and fees are calculated in an identical fashion to San Rafael and Novato.
-Additionally, street and driveway widths and grades in the County's Development Code are on par with the requirements set forth in Novato's and San Rafael's Codes.
-On- and off-site improvement requirements do not constitute extraneous requirements, with the exception perhaps of landscaping and parkland dedication requirements.
+Additionally, street and driveway widths and grades in the County's Development Code are on par with the requirements do not constitute extraneous requirements, with the exception perhaps of landscaping and parkland dedication requirements.
 However, the requirements are not onerous, and the additional cost associated with these requirements may enhance property value and minimize the constraint presented by community opposition to new development.
 Parkland dedication fees are waived for affordable housing developments.